H-Ossama/FinTracker/README.md

 - Mobile device with Expo Go app- **Local Backup** - Export data for manual backup

-*Thank you for your interest in FinTracker!
+*Thank you for your interest in FINEX!
 Together we can build a better finance tracking app.* 🚀